License enforcement

 Cold start (no license yet)

-certeasy license install -f config.yml /path/to/your.lic
+certeasy cold-start init --plan=starter -f config.yml

 Degraded — boot refused until acknowledged

-You have two options:
+You have three options:

 - Fix the underlying problem — reduce the number of authorities, change the database driver, or upgrade your plan, then restart.

-- Acknowledge the degraded state — run the command shown in the message.
-The server will then start, with a clearly visible warning, and continue serving renewals (see Runtime behaviour below).
+certeasy license acknowledge-degraded.
+The server will then start, with a clearly visible warning, and continue serving renewals (see Runtime behaviour below). - Use force-grace as a temporary escape hatch (see Force-grace below).

 Acknowledging a degraded state